JairajJangle/JairajJangle/README.md

 ## Hi there 👋
-Call me JJ — Jack of All Trades, Master of Many | Computer Vision, Machine Learning, and AI Enthusiast.
+Call me JJ - Jack of All Trades, Master of Many | Computer Vision, Machine Learning, and AI Enthusiast.

-- 🔭 Currently working on LLM, Object Detection, and React Native, to name a few 😅.
+- 🔭 Currently working with LLM agents, Object Detection, and React Native, to name a few 😅.
 - 🌱 Deep diving into LLM fine-tuning.
 - 🤝 Open to collaborating on exciting Computer Vision projects.
 - 💬 Ask me about OpenCV, Machine Learning, Transfer Learning, YOLO, and React Native.